crispsps/Library-Management-System/README.md

 How to use:
 Run the main.py file in an editor to view a table of information for both books and patrons.

+Findings report of the project:
+While some sections of this project were left unpolished, there are a number of concepts to learn through this activity.
+Encapsulation and abstraction are consistent throughout the implementation of the code for creating the Book, Patron, Transaction, and Library classes.
+That being said, this project can benefit more from being organized on what methods are needed in a certain class.
+For example, the Book and Patron class both have methods that can be implemented in the overall Library class.
+Data systems are important for sorting data and in this case, they're written and read through csv, or comma separated values.